Which Beam Angle? The 4 Key Factors

 For larger rooms like lounges that don't need to be too bright (150 average lux), it's better to go for a brighter downlight with a wider beam.
 But don't got too bright and too wide or the lights might be too glary and dazzle your eyes.

-The FGLED10 from JCC Lighting has been designed with this is mind, it’s bright at 800 lumens and has a wide beam angle of 60 degrees.
+The FGLED10 from JCC Lighting was designed with this is mind, with a bright light output of 800 lumens and wide beam angle of 60 degrees.
 Using this downlight in a lounge with a spacing of 2 metres is text book.
-The FGLED10 costs more per light but requires considerably less, saving you money on overall costs including installation time and wiring.
+The FGLED10 has been discontinued, it did cost more per light but requires considerably less, saving you money on overall costs including installation time and wiring.
 Better still, your ceiling isn't scattered with too many downlights.
-The FGLED series has been replaced with the V50 downlight model which also has the wider 60 degree beam angle.
+The FGLED series has been replaced with the V50 downlight model which also has the wider 60 degree beam angle, it has a light output of 600 lumens.

 Summary